Procedure 4.5.1 - Student Employees

 4. Violation of LSC and department or agency regulations, policies, and rules

-5. Violation of LSC Conduct Standards
+5. Violation of LSC Student Code of Conduct or LSC employee conduct standards.

 6. Violation of local, state or federal laws